 People coping with the loss of a loved one often describe the experience as an “emotional roller coaster.”
 Some of the feelings that may come up include numbness, denial, disbelief, anger, sadness or fear.
 Although these feelings are normal and natural, they can still feel unfamiliar and uncomfortable.
 It is important to treat yourself with compassion as you journey down this path.

-The grieving process is unpredictable; your feelings may change from day to day, or even minute to minute.
+The grieving process is unpredictable; your feelings may change from day to day or even minute to minute.
 Many people find it helpful to identify the feelings they are experiencing and talk about them.
-You may find also it helpful to keep track of your feelings in a journal.
+Others find it helpful to explore their feelings in a journal.
 Journaling can be cathartic and may allow you to take note of your growth that you may not have otherwise recognized.
 What is important in the grief process is that you grieve in your own personal way—a way that helps you heal.

 Caring for Yourself

 It’s important to take care of yourself and have support during the grief process.
 Here are some suggestions for self-care:

 Eat nutritious foods.
 Keeping a balanced diet is an important part of taking care of yourself.
 Include fruits and vegetables in your meals.
 Nuts, yogurt and peanut butter sandwiches are easy snacks with lots of protein that will keep your energy level up.

 Get plenty of rest.
 You may find yourself more tired than usual.
 Try to get enough sleep and take naps when you need them.
 If you find your sleep pattern is compromised, look into some of the effective sleep apps available on smart phones, or discuss sleep hygiene methods with your doctor or social worker.